Biography

 Integration Law (CLECREIL), Nigerian Institute of Advanced Legal Studies (NIALS), Lagos State Nigeria, she has been involved in various research projects and curriculum development roles with international organizations such as the MacArthur Foundation, UNESCO, Open Society Foundation, International Labour Organisation and the United Nations Development Programme (UNDP).

-Her core areas of research include wider International Environmental Law, Business and Human Rights and Criminal Justice Responses to Violent Extremism.
-Since the attainment of her PhD, her research focuses on inclusive waste management policies and development and intersections between the governance of electronic/plastic waste and human rights.
+Her core areas of research include wider International Marine & Environmental Law (specifically Electronic/Plastic Waste Governance), Business & Human Rights, with additional research in Criminal Justice Responses to Violent Extremism.
+Since the attainment of her PhD, her research focuses on inclusive waste management governance and development, and the intersections between the governance of electronic/plastic waste and human rights in Africa and the European Union.
 Her research has been highly impactful and cited by various policy and industry stakeholders.